Segamat District: Tertiary education

-The district is home to two institutions: the Johor branch of the Universiti Teknologi Mara which is located about 8 kilometres or a 10-minute drive from the town; and the Johor campus of the Tunku Abdul Rahman University College where peoples called TAR UC (previously known as KTAR) which began operating on 18 May 1998, located at an approximate 10-to-15 minutes driving distance south from the town.
-There is also a community college named Kolej Komuniti Segamat located at Bandar Putra IOI Segamat, a 7-kilometres drive from town, that began its operations in June 2001.
+The district is home to two main tertiary institutions: the Johor branch of the Universiti Teknologi MARA (UiTM) located about 13 kilometers from the town center; and the Johor campus of the Tunku Abdul Rahman University of Management and Technology (TAR UMT), formerly known as TAR UC and KTAR, located 14 kilometers from the town center.

+Segamat also has two community colleges in Bandar Putra IOI, about 7 kilometers from the town center, and Batu Anam, about 16 kilometers from the town center.

 Primary and secondary education

-There are about 18 primary schools in the district.
-On the other hand, there are 19 secondary schools within the Segamat township.
-Some of those notable secondary schools include SMK Dato' Bentara Dalam, SMK Agama Segamat, SMK Seri Kenangan Batu Anam, SMK Bekok, Sekolah Menengah Seg Hwa, Segamat High School and SMK Canossian Convent.
-While for primary school, some notable school include SK Kampong Jawa, SK Bukit Hampar, SK Bandar Putra and SK Canossion Convent.
+As of November 2025, there are about 85 primary schools and 26 secondary schools under the administration of Segamat District Education Office.

+Some of the notable primary schools include SK Kampong Jawa, SK Bukit Hampar, SK Bandar Putra, and SK Canossian Convent.
+As for the secondary schools, some notable mentions include SMK Dato' Bentara Dalam, SMK Agama Segamat, SMK Seri Kenangan Batu Anam, SMK Bekok, Sekolah Menengah Seg Hwa, Segamat High School, and SMK Canossian Convent.

+A fully residential school, SM Sains Segamat was opened in 2024.
+A MARA Junior Science College (MRSM) was planned to be built under the Eleventh Malaysia Plan (RMK-11) in the DUN Kemelah area.